SmogDr/edar_coursebook/docs/09-transf.md

 so (hint: there are many good reasons and also a few bad ones).
-Furthermore, <strong>you must adequately document “how” and “why” the data were transformed</strong>, so that others can understand your work and reproduce your results if needed.</p>
+Furthermore, <strong>you must adequately document “how” and “why” the data were transformed</strong>, so that others can understand your work and reproduce your results, when needed.</p>
 </div>

 ### Centering
 Centering means ***to subtract (or sometimes add) a constant from all values*** in a vector.
 The **constant** to be subtracted could be an estimate of the data's central tendency, like the mean or median (hence the term *center*-ing), or it could be some residual value that you want to remove from all observations.
 If you subtract the mean from every value of a vector, then the new vector will have a mean of 0; this can be useful when analyzing multiple variables (for example in a multivariate regression model), each of which has a different location.
-Centering ***changes the location*** of a variable but ***spread stays the same***.
+Centering ***changes the location*** of a variable but ***dispersion (spread) stays the same***.

 In engineering, the most common reason for centering data is not to subtract the mean or median value, but instead to "background subtract" or "zero" a set of univariate observations.
 If you have ever used a digital scale to measure the weight of an object, you've probably noticed that when you turn it on, the scale does not always read zero.
 Most of the time the instrument has a way to "re-zero" itself prior to use, but this is not always the case.
-If your scale shows a mass of 198 g when nothing is placed on it, then you probably want to (1) document that value before taking measurements and (2) subtract a value of 298 from all subsequent weights that you perform with this scale.
+If your scale shows a mass of 198 g when nothing is placed on it, then you probably want to (1) document that value before taking measurements and (2) subtract a value of 198 from all subsequent weights that you perform with this scale.
 That subtraction is an example of a "centering" transformation.